andreimarcu/linx-server/README.md

 Deployment
 ----------

+#### 1. Using fastcgi

 A suggested deployment is running nginx in front of linx-server serving through fastcgi.
+This allows you to have nginx handle the TLS termination for example.
 An example configuration:
 ```
 server {